bucketco/bucket-javascript-sdk/packages/browser-sdk/README.md

 ### Event listeners

 Event listeners allow for capturing various events occurring in the `BucketClient`.
-This is useful to build certain integration with other systems.
+This is useful to build integrations with other system or for various debugging purposes.
 There are 5 kinds of events:

 - FeaturesUpdated
 - User